 H.B.
 No. 2588 amends the Health and Safety Code to expand the definition and regulations surrounding cottage food production operations in Texas.
-The bill introduces the concept of a "cottage food vendor," which refers to individuals who sell food on behalf of cottage food production operations.
+The bill introduces the concept of a "cottage food vendor," which refers to individuals who sell food produced by cottage food operations directly to consumers.
 It also allows nonprofit organizations to operate as cottage food producers under specific conditions.
-The bill raises the annual gross income limit for cottage food production operations from $50,000 to $100,000, adjusted for inflation, and specifies that these operations can sell directly to consumers or through cottage food vendors.
-Additionally, it exempts cottage food production operations that manufacture and distribute cottage food for resale from certain licensing requirements.
+The bill raises the annual gross income limit for cottage food production from $50,000 to $100,000, adjusted for inflation, and specifies that these operations can sell food directly to consumers or through cottage food vendors.
+Additionally, it exempts cottage food production operations from certain licensing requirements if they manufacture and distribute cottage food for resale.

 House Committee Report: Health and Safety Code 437.001, Health and Safety Code 437.0191, Health and Safety Code 437.0192, Health and Safety Code 437.0193, Health and Safety Code 437.0194 (Health and Safety Code 437)